badsector998/ESP8266-EByte-E32-T20D/README.md

 G   -> GND

-It is recommended to use 3v instead 5v on the module for safety measure and use pull up resistor for better stability.
+It is recommended to use 3v instead 5v on the module for safety measure and use pull up resistor for better stability (4,7 kOhm).
 ## Library Depedencies

 - [PlatformIO](https://platformio.org/)